GW-SHC/c_bootstrap/modules/mod01/readme.md

 int    - stores a single whole number: 0, 50, -1, 499, 2342351\n
 double - stores a single decimal number: 0.1, 0.111, 452.05, 0.0\n

-In addition to these basic types there are modifiers that can affect how large of a value the variable can store.\n For example short int, long int and long double are variables that can hold ranges of [-32767, +32767], [−2147483647, +2147483647], and +/- 1.7e +/- 308 (~15 digits) respectively.\n
+In addition to these basic types there are modifiers that can affect how large of a value the variable can store.\n For example short int, long int and long double are variables that can hold ranges of [-32767, +32767], [−2147483647, +2147483647], and +/- 1.7e +/- 308 (~15 digits) respectively.

-### Variables in use
+### Putting it all together

+Lets look at an example of everything we have seen so far in code

+	$ cat mod02.c